zacanger/zacanger.github.io/blog/src/meditation-log.md

 # Meditation Log

 This will be a continually-updated document, rather than a series of separate posts, presented in reverse-chronological order.
+Since I usually meditate at night, entries will generally be written the next day.

 [TOC]